junkaiii/project3/Readme.md

 ### App Usage
 Vendors/ restaurant owners
 * Signup and login to the app
-* Upon signup and login, vendors can create locations based on their specified latitude and longitude coordinates.
+* Upon signup and login, vendors can create locations based on their specified latitude and longitude coordinates

 Users (non-vendors)
 * Users can enter a specific address to view nearby eateries